YarBurArt/keai/README.md

 # Keai /
 This project is practically a friend of mine, with a similar character in speech.
-The conditional ayanami ray can see me, make out my face and hand gestures, and recognise my voice.
+The conditional _Ayanami Ray_ can see me, make out my face and hand gestures, and recognise my voice.
 And then she can respond to me with her voice and show her emotions in a gif.

 ## Instalation /
 ```